alphagov/govuk-content-metadata/prodigy_annotation/README.md

 ### 2. Build the Environment

+1. Ensure you are in the `prodigy_annotation/` subdirectory.

-1. Build the docker image, by running
+2. Build the docker image, by running
     ```bash
     docker build -t prodann --no-cache .
     ```
+    Or, if you are using and M1 machine
+    ```bash
+    docker build  --platform linux/amd64 -t prodann --no-cache .
+    ```
     This builds a Docker image called `prodann` (prodigy annotation) locallly.

-2. Run the docker image with
+3. Run the docker image with
     ```bash
     docker run -itd --name prodann_con -p 8080:8080 -v $HOME/.prodigy:/app/.prodigy prodann
+    ```
+    or, if using and M1 machine
+    ```bash
+    docker run --platform linux/amd64 -itd --name prodann_con -p 8080:8080 -v $HOME/.prodigy:/app/.prodigy prodann
     ```

     This creates a container based on the docker image which will be the Prodigy annotation environment.